Well we had been on holidays you know, we had a weeks holiday we’d been to Southport, and Blackpool and MorecambeMrs Yates (p.23)

-Nineteenth-century holidays offered a chance for working-class families to temporarily break away from the drudgery of their laborious lives.
-The little number of recreational activities that were on offer in lower Darwen suggests the need for villagers to travel further to find relaxation and enjoyment elsewhere.
+By the end of the 19th century, holidays offered a chance for working-class families to temporarily break away from the drudgery of their laborious lives.
+The little number of recreational activities that were on offer in Lower Darwen suggests the need for villagers to travel further to find relaxation and enjoyment elsewhere.
 Making the seaside a popular destination that was easily accessible and affordable to the working-classes in lower Darwen.

 ‘Mrs Yates: Before My Time’ Burnett Archive of Working Class Autobiographies, University of Brunel Library, Special Collection.